Pristerognathus

 Pristerognathus is an extinct genus of therocephalian, known from the late Middle Permian (Capitanian) of South Africa.
-It lends its name to the Pristerognathus Assemblage Zone of the Beaufort Group of South African geological strata.
+It lends its name to the now defunct Pristerognathus Assemblage Zone of the Beaufort Group of South African geological strata (now mostly equivalent to the lower Endothiodon Assemblage Zone).
 Pristerognathus was a medium-sized therocephalian with a 25 cm skull and a total length up to 1.5 m.

 These animals were roughly dog-sized, and are characterized by long, narrow skulls with large canines.
 They are likely to have lived in woodlands, and preyed on smaller therapsids and millerettids of the time.

 Pristerognathus was described in 1895 by Harry Seeley who named the type species Pristerognathus polyodon.
-Many other species were named in the years following, such as P. baini, P. minor, and P. vanderbyli, however, they have all since been recognised as referable to other species (such as Glanosuchus and Pristerognathoides) are too dubious to determine.
+Many other species were named in the years following, such as P. baini, P. minor, and P. vanderbyli, however, they have all since been recognised as referable to other species (such as Glanosuchus and Pristerognathoides) or are too dubious to determine.
 As such, P. polyodon is the only definitive species of Pristerognathus.